The Internet Has a Cancer-Faking Problem

 Read: When people seem to want to be sick

 Several recent high-profile cases have highlighted the issue.
 In 2015, the wellness blogger Belle Gibson confessed that she lied for years about a brain-cancer diagnosis.
-Last year, the the nanny Candace Ann Streng was sentenced to up to 15 years in prison after pretending to have terminal cancer and scamming $30,000 via a GoFundMe campaign.
+Last year, the then nanny Candace Ann Streng was sentenced to up to 15 years in prison after pretending to have terminal cancer and scamming $30,000 via a GoFundMe campaign.
 In February, a New Yorker profile accused the best-selling author Dan Mallory of faking brain tumors to colleagues several years ago.
 (Mallory claimed after the story was published that he’d feigned brain cancer to disguise struggles with bipolar disorder.)

 This condition of faking illness online has a name: “Munchausen by internet,” or MBI.
 It’s a form of factitious disorder, the mental disorder formerly known as Munchausen syndrome, in which people feign illness or actually make themselves sick for sympathy and attention.
 According to Marc Feldman, the psychiatrist at the University of Alabama at Tuscaloosa who coined the term MBI back in 2000, people with the condition are often motivated to lie by a need to control the reactions of others, particularly if they feel out of control in their own lives.
 He believes that the veil of the internet makes MBI much more common among Americans than the 1 percent in hospitals who are estimated to have factitious disorder.